SciML/SciMLBenchmarks.jl/README.md

   diverge on many of the tested problems.
 When it doesn't diverge, the similar algorithms in OrdinaryDiffEq.jl (`KenCarp4`) are much more efficient in most cases.
-- ODE.jl and GeometricIntegrators.jl fail to converge on any of the tested problems.
+- GeometricIntegrators.jl fails to converge on any of the tested problems.

 ### Dynamical ODEs